arbox/data-science-with-ruby/readme.md

 Have you just found a spelling error?
 Need to fix indentation?
 Send us a pull request! :sparkles:

-If you have discovered something cool, but don't know exactly if it suits the awesome definition submit a pull request to the [inbox](inbox.md).
+You have discovered something cool, but don't know exactly if it suits the awesome definition? :+1: Submit a pull request to the [inbox](inbox.md)!
 We'll consider your addition and format it for you! :smiley:

 :boom: If you know something pretty cool, it suits the awesome definition, works for you